Matching MATLAB's resample function in Python

 • Visual Inspection:

-• Plot the average outcome variable over time for both the treatment and control groups, focusing on the
+• Plot the average outcome variable over time for both the treatment and control groups, focusing on the pre-treatment period.
+If the trends appear roughly parallel before the intervention, this provides visual evidence supporting the parallel trends assumption.

 • Make sure any divergence between the groups only occurs after the treatment.